deanmaher/bookbot/README.md

 # bookbot
-Bookbot is a command-line application in Python that does static analysis on text files
+Bookbot is a a simple command-line application in Python that reads text from a file and generates a report about the text.